gyanshankar1708/GrowCraft/Readme.md

 > 🏆 **This repository is part of GirlScript Summer of Code 2025 (GSSoC'25)**
 > Contributions from the community are welcome!
+ **This repository is also a part of Hacktoberfest 2025 (HF'25)**
+> Contributions of all kinds are welcome!
+  *Be part of the change — contribute today!*

 ---

 ## 📑Table of Contents

 - [Features](#features)